 The University acts as agent on behalf of HEFCE with regard to the disbursement of access funds and the Training and Development Agency for its bursaries.
-The receipt and payment of these funds are therefore not included in the Income and Expenditure account of the University.
+The receipt and payment of these funds are, therefore, not included in the Income and Expenditure account.